fishneck/COBRA/README.md

-This website contains instructions, code, and results for Quantifying Impairment and Disease Severity Using AI Models Trained on Healthy Subjects
+This website contains instructions, codes, and results for **Quantifying Impairment and Disease Severity Using AI Models Trained on Healthy Subjects**

 For more information please visit our website https://fishneck.github.io/COBRA/